Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_1_plan.md

 ## Synopsis

 Welcome to the NEH "Make *your* edition" Institute: models and methods for digital textual scholarship.
 The first week is a bootcamp for command line.
 Day one begins by familiarizing you with your operating system.
 We then move beyond the graphical user interface (GUI) and begin to use the command line, which allows greater power over the files, directories, and programs populating a filesystem.
-Day one emphasizes
+Day one emphasizes knowledge of the computer as a tool for managing information.

 ## Outcome goals
 * Know your machine: Windows, Mac, and Linux users will all have different experiences and knowledge.
 Sometimes (read: most of the time) solving a problem involves multiple solutions for varying operating systems